Green lid bins - food and garden waste

 An optional user-pays service is available for businesses and multi-unit blocks in some areas (and rural areas if you're on a collection route).

-• Bins are collected every week (if available in your area)
+• Bins are collected every week (if available in your area).

-• Extra green bins can be requested (additional cost)
+• Extra green bins can be requested (additional cost).

-• 140L and 240L sizes
+• 140L and 240L sizes.

 To make a request or find out more, call 02 6670 2400 or email resourcerecovery@tweed.nsw.gov.au.

-What goes in a green bin?
+What goes in my green bin?

 Food waste